 Have you or someone you love been injured in a San Diego swimming pool accident?
-Contact San Diego personal injury lawyer Richard Morse to find out how you can recover money for your swimming pool accident injuries.
+Contact San Diego Swimming Pool Accident Attorney Richard Morse to find out how you can recover money for your swimming pool accident injuries.
 We have over 20 years of combined legal experience and have handled thousands of personal injury cases, including those for injuries caused by swimming pool accidents.
-We know that the money you receive for your injuries can make a world of difference at this difficult time in your life, so we will fight to make sure that you are fairly compensated.
-Call today for a free consultation.

 - Drinking and